HigherOrderCO/HVM/README.md

 ### Will HVM support the full λ-Calculus, or System-F?

-Yes, we plan to, by implementing the full-algorithm described on the [TOIOFPL](https://www.researchgate.net/publication/235778993_The_optimal_implementation_of_functional_programming_languages), i.e., after page 40.
+Yes!
+We plan to, by implementing the full-algorithm described on the [TOIOFPL](https://www.researchgate.net/publication/235778993_The_optimal_implementation_of_functional_programming_languages), i.e., after page 40.
 Sadly, this results in an overhead that affects the performance of beta-reduction by about 10x.
 As such, we want to